TheCandidStartup/TheCandidStartup.github.io/_drafts/bootstrapping-playwright.md

 I thought about the [bugs]({% link _posts/2024-11-25-react-spreadsheet-decoupled-rendering.md %}) that motivated use of Playwright.
 I used the "Scroll To" input field to select row 5000 and found that the grid jumped to row 8211 instead.
 Let's write a test case that confirms the problem is fixed.

 The test needs to put "5000" into the input field, press enter and then check that the selected row in the row header contains "5000".
-I need to be able to locate elements by their semantic class (row, column, cell, focus, selection, etc.) and how they're place in the grid.
+I need to be able to locate elements by their semantic class (row, column, cell, focus, selection, etc.) and how they're placed in the grid.

 Despite being at the bottom of the priority list in the Playwright documentation, CSS locators seem like the best fit.
 Playwright recommends prioritizing user-visible locators because CSS is an implementation detail that could break when the app is updated.

 In my case, CSS classes are part of the [contract between component and app]({% link _posts/2024-08-26-css-react-components.md %}).
 They're semantically meaningful, describing the visual state of the component.

-CSS class based selectors can be easily combined with [layout based queries](https://playwright.dev/docs/other-locators#css-matching-elements-based-on-layout) (e.g. the cell to the right of the row header containing "5000") and [DOM structure based queries](https://playwright.dev/docs/other-locators#n-th-element-locator) (e.g. the first row in the row header).
+CSS class based selectors can be easily combined with [layout based queries](https://playwright.dev/docs/other-locators#css-matching-elements-based-on-layout) (e.g. the cell to the right of the focus cell) and [DOM structure based queries](https://playwright.dev/docs/other-locators#n-th-element-locator) (e.g. the first row in the row header).

-The only problem is that my sample app currently uses CSS Modules so CSS class names are dynamic.
+The only problem is that my sample app currently uses CSS Modules which makes CSS class names dynamic.
 Fortunately, my approach to CSS means that the app is in control and it's easy to switch to fixed class names.

 # First Test